VRIO & SWOT Strategic Analysis

 "Is that what we want to be?"

-The VRIO analysis shows Magellan has one true moat (immersion) and three structural disadvantages (athletics, HS viability, governance trajectory).
+The VRIO analysis shows Magellan has one true moat (immersion) and four structural disadvantages (athletics, HS viability, governance trajectory, admissions).
 The school is caught in the middle: too expensive to compete with free public IB, too small to compete with elite private schools on breadth.

 The data says the current path — trying to be all things to all families — produces a −82.8 student NPS and a 42.6 HS pipeline score.
-Phase 4 must answer: does Magellan lean into its uniqueness (Ferrari), broaden its appeal (Acura), or right-size its ambition (Wind-Down)?
+Phase 4 must answer: does Magellan go premium-only (Option A: Elite Track), validate with a dual pathway (Option B: Dual Track), or right-size its ambition (Option C: Return to K-8)?

-The 365 voices in this survey didn't whisper their answer.
+The 365 survey voices and 9 qualitative transcripts didn't whisper their answer.
 They shouted it.
 The question is whether the board is ready to listen.